opral/monorepo/packages/paraglide/paraglide-js-adapter-sveltekit/README.md

 }
 ```

-There currently is a caveat with this.
-When switching languages, any side-effects triggererd by `data` changing will be run twice if the data is language dependent.
-Once with the new language + old data and then with the new language + new data.
-We're working to fix this.

 ## Caveats

 1. Links in the same Layout Component as `<ParagldieJS>` will not be translated.
 This will also log a warngin in development.
 2. Messages are not reactive.
 Don't use them in server-side module scope.
-3. Sideeffects triggered by `data` changing will be run twice if the data is language dependent.
+3. Sideeffects triggered by `data` will run on language changes even if the data didn't change.
+If the data is language-dependent the sideeffect will run twice.

 ### Using messages in `+layout.svelte`